-"It is fantastic subalpine valley smack dab in the middle of two vast wilderness areas," says Robotham, who heads TPL's Colorado Office.
+"It is fantastic subalpine valley smack dab in the middle of two vast wilderness areas," says Robotham, who heads our Colorado office.
 "But there also are six thousand acres of privately owned mining claims and building lots platted in the mining heyday of the 1880s."

 In recent years, the Crested Butte Land Trust, in partnership with the Crested Butte ski resort and the Rocky Mountain Biological Laboratory, had purchased about half of the potential home sites in Schofield, a deserted mining town, but had run into difficulties acquiring the rest.
 Just collecting the remainder of the land did not seem to Robotham a bold enough approach.

 "I said, 'David, it's not about acquiring a handful of building lots, it's about protecting the whole valley corridor.
 I think we'd have a stronger case if we could create a really grand vision and take that big picture to potential funders.'
 I said, 'Let's blow this thing up, get really aggressive.'
 And he said, 'Great idea.
 How do we do that?'"

 In response, Robotham described "greenprinting"—TPL's comprehensive approach to helping communities identify land for conservation and strategies for protecting it.
 He suggested that such a "greenprint" be created for the threatened valley.